 Threefold Café offers tasty, satisfying, reasonably priced meals and snacks, featuring both vegetarian and meat/fish options every day.
 Most dishes are made using locally grown organic and biodynamic ingredients.
 Threefold Café carries on a tradition of food and fellowship that began with the Threefold Vegetarian Restaurant in New York in the 1920s, followed by nearly eighty years of providing meals to guests and residents of the Threefold Community.

-The Café is open 8:00am–2:30pm on school days, and on select weekends and evenings for special events on campus.
+The Café is also open on select weekends and evenings for special events on campus.

 Community Supported Bakery

 Join our Community Supported Bakery and enjoy delicious freshly-baked gourmet breads from Threefold Café every week, at a bargain price.
 Join for the month or the season, and receive a variety of breads including Multigrain, Golden Sesame Semolina, and other seasonal specialties.
 Our 100% organic flour is locally milled in the Hudson Valley.

 Part of the proceeds from the program will support other community organizations including The Pfeiffer Center and Eurythmy Spring Valley.

 Thank you to everyone who participated in the January-June 2013 Community Supported Bakery!
 We look forward to baking for you again starting in the fall.

 Green Meadow School Lunch